-1 st Offense 2 nd Offense 3 rd Offense Tardies four (4) and five (5): Notify Parent Student Conference Detention Tardies six (6), seven (7) and eight (8): Notify Parent Student Conference Detention One (1) Day OCR Tardies nine (9) or greater: Notify Parent Student Conference Three (3) Day OCR

-OCR = On Campus Reassignment
+1 st Offense 2 nd Offense 3 rd Offense Tardies four (4) and five (5): Notify Parent Student Conference Detention Tardies six (6), seven (7) and eight (8): Notify Parent Student Conference Detention One (1) Day OCR Tardies nine (9) or greater: Notify Parent Student Conference Three (3) Day OCR Probationary Contract OSS OCR = On Campus Reassignment / OSS = Out of School Suspension

-BICYCLES, etc....
+Bicycles, etc.

 Bicycles must be locked in a designated area on campus.
 Schools WILL NOT store skateboards or scooters in the office or classroom areas.
 If a student chooses to use this mode of transportation to/from school, the item must be able to be secured with a locking mechanism in the designated area.
 The school will not be responsible for the loss or theft of any of these items.
 Students are expected to follow all local laws when traveling to and from school and are encouraged to wear appropriate safety equipment.
-Bicycles and scooters must be walked in crosswalks and once on the school grounds.
+Bicycles and scooters must be walked in crosswalks and on the school grounds.
 Motorized vehicles, including bikes and scooters, are not allowed on campus at any time.